camunda/feel-scala/LSP.md

 This section is for contributors who want to understand and extend the FEEL LSP server implementation.

+### Manual debugging with LSP4IJ

+For manual debugging, we recommend installing the IntelliJ [LSP4IJ plugin](https://plugins.jetbrains.com/plugin/23257-lsp4ij).

+LSP4IJ is useful during development because it provides:

+- an LSP Console with:
+  - request/response tracing for LSP messages
+  - LSP server logs in the IDE
+- a semantic tokens inspector view
+- additional protocol-level debugging tools for capability and message troubleshooting

+When diagnosing issues, start by checking the LSP Console:

+1. the `initialize` response capabilities
+   - the client uses these to determine which features to use
+   - e.g. if `semanticTokensProvider` is missing, the client won't send `textDocument/semanticTokens/full` requests
+2. whether expected requests (for example `textDocument/semanticTokens/full`) are sent
+3. server-side logs for request handling and fallback errors
+4. check the semantic tokens inspector to see how the LSP tokenizes the document

 ### Current architecture

 - Launcher entry point: `src/main/scala/org/camunda/feel/lsp/FeelLspLauncher.scala`